AI for UX Research Course

 • Build a rapid analysis toolkit customized to your research environment, including AI-enabled templates and workflows.

-UX researchers who combine methodological rigor with efficient, AI-aware workflows are in high demand.
-By mastering rapid analysis and learning how to integrate AI responsibly, you’ll be able to move faster, reduce bottlenecks, support iterative product cycles, and deliver insights on timelines that align with real product development needs.
+UX researchers who combine methodological rigor with efficient, AI-aware workflows are able to move faster, reduce bottlenecks, support iterative product cycles, and deliver insights on timelines that align with real product development needs.
 You’ll also be equipped to guide stakeholders on what AI can and cannot do, making you a more trusted partner in cross-functional decision-making.

 • UX Researchers who find analysis tedious and/or time-consuming